jundalisay/spblist/content/en/research/sarkar/idea/chapter-03b.md

 - upward motion is just about to start.

 They represent the crest and trough of physical science.
-- **The greater the wavelength of any layer, the higher the chance of the other waves passing through.** <!--  this adjustment of the striking . -->
+- **The greater the wavelength of any layer, the higher the chance of the other waves passing through.** *<!--  this adjustment of the striking . -->
 - When an object lets a wave pass through, then it does not come within the scope of sensory nerves.
 - **But when the wave is reflected back, then our sensory nerves perceive its existence.**
 <!--  does not get such a passage, that is, it -->
 <!-- Let us examine the process of actual perception and see how it occurs.  -->

+{{< n n="This is why increasing the wavelength lets us detect the subtler layers and ignore the lower ones" >}}

 <!-- HOW TO REFLECT SUBTLER WAVES??? -->